Ribzzard/Moderation-Bot/README.md

 #### Creating a discord bot

 To create your bot , head over to https://discord.com/developers/.
+On the top-right corner, click " New Application ".
+Give it a name , most preferably the server you are planning to use the bot in + Moderation Bot.
+(Example : If my server's name is Solaris , I would name my bot " Solaris Moderation Bot ")